Animal Advocacy Africa

 What does Animal Advocacy Africa do?

-AAA offers assistance to donors interested in contributing to African animal advocacy initiatives by regranting or offering due diligence advice.
-This enables donors to make tax-deductible donations to promising grassroots animal advocacy projects, including those that may lack the financial infrastructure to accept tax-deductible contributions directly.
-To date, AAA reports that it has advised 17 donors, including grantmaking foundations, and that ~$150,0001 has been donated to advocates.
+• AAA offers assistance to donors interested in contributing to African animal advocacy initiatives by regranting or offering due diligence advice.
+This enables donors to make better decisions and tax-deductible donations to promising grassroots animal advocacy projects.
+In 2023, AAA reported that it advised individual donors and grantmaking foundations on grants and donations totalling ~$175,000.
 These donations go on to contribute to a range of areas, including programme interventions, staff salaries, operational expenses and professional development.

 What information does Giving What We Can have about the cost-effectiveness of Animal Advocacy Africa?1.